14islands/js-breakpoints/readme.md

 ### context

-Sets the context for the callback functions,  usually set to the *this* keyword.
+Sets the context for the callback functions.
+Default set to the *breakpoint* instance that triggered the callback.

-### notMatched()

-Helper function to check at any time if the breakpoint is not matched.
-Returns a boolean.